-WELDING ROBOTIC LAB

-Introduction to welding robotics.
+WELDING ROBOTIC LAB (3 credits) Introduction to welding robotics.
 Goal is to help students develop the necessary skills to thrive in an advanced manufacturing environment with the use of Weldpro Fanuc Robot.

-MANUAL MACHINING
+Education will assure complete part makeup from drafting to weldment.

-Set up and operation of manual machining.
+MANUAL MACHINING (3 credits) Set up and operation of manual machining.
 Birmingham Mill and Nardini Engine Lathe will be introduced as the machining stations.
-Instructions on proper maintenance, set up, and quality part production will be the key attributes.
+Instructions on proper maintenance, set up and quality part production will be the key attributes.